ENSURING SAFE PROJECT SITES IN MARYLAND

 Key Requirements to Become a CQCM in Maryland

-High school diploma required; a degree in construction or engineering is preferred.
+• A high school diploma is required; however, a degree in construction or engineering is preferred, which further enhances expertise and career opportunities in the field.

 MOSH promotes occupational safety and health in workplaces across Maryland through an agreement with the Federal Occupational Safety and Health Administration (OSHA).
 MOSH has supplemented the federal government's safety standards, covering several industries in Maryland, including General Industry, Construction, and Agriculture.

-Site safety and health officers (SSHOs) are responsible for the safety and health of all employees on a construction site.
-They oversee the site, enforce safety rules, and make sure every employee wears the proper PPE.
+Site Safety and Health Officers (SSHOs) are, therefore, responsible for the safety and health of all employees on a construction site.
+Moreover, they continuously oversee the site to identify and mitigate potential hazards.
+In addition, they strictly enforce safety rules and established protocols.
+Furthermore, they ensure that every employee consistently wears the proper PPE, thereby reducing risks and promoting a safer work environment.

 SSHO's duties can include: